 Being one of the favorites in the industry, the Benjamin Trail Nitro Piston 2 air rifle has undergone a line of successful predecessors making it a very trusted brand.
 What makes this one more competitive than others is that it uses the nitro piston loading mechanism, which makes it one of the easing air rifles magnum spring or gas ram guns available.

 Most of the projections for the speed of this weapon’s muzzle sit between 1200 to 1400 fps which put it at a similar level to the TPR, the Gamo and the Ruger.
 For the scope on this one, I found it really good and after sending out a few shots I was able to start forming some impressive groupings which I never thought I would be able to get with an air rifle.

-The fact that they are a silent weapon, able to be used without the need for registration, and have cheap, light, ammunition makes them not only a great hunting or personal security instrument, but also a great item to use if you are not so confident with handling a weapon and perhaps want to work on your accuracy and shooting principles.
+Not only that, but the fact that air rifles and pellet guns are a much quieter weapon, able to be used without the need for registration, and have cheap, light, ammunition makes them not only a great hunting or personal security instrument, but also a great item to use if you are not so confident with handling a weapon and perhaps want to work on your accuracy and shooting principles.